ft-interactive/starter-kit/README.md

 2. `npm install && bower install && bundle install`
 3. `gulp serve`

-Then you can start editing files in `./app`.
+Then you can start editing files in `./client`.
+(This is where the main front-end application code lives.)

 ## Tasks